skip to main content

 At 600+ titles, the Arrow Player library is roughly the same size as those of Shudder and Night Flight Plus.
 But the overall content of each library is different.
 (We discuss this in more detail in the movies and shows section.)

 So Arrow Player’s edge is thin but keen.
-It comes down to the overall experience, which is informed by Arrow’s excellent quality control, with the 4K HDR resolution, beautiful app, and a library that‘s both comprehensive and on-brand.
+It comes down to the overall experience, which is informed by Arrow’s excellent quality control, with the 4K UHD resolution, beautiful app, and a library that‘s both comprehensive and on-brand.

 Arrow Player movies and shows